Kiffhost/exalted-scripture-understanding/Items/Artifacts & Evocations/Heirlooms of Power/Pyre of Legions/Ashes Feed the Seeds.md

 Prerequisite Charms:
   - "[[Somber Pyre Conflagration]]"
 ---
-Nomatterhowaninfernoscarsthecountryside,itleaves fertile soil ripe for the future.
+*!!Nomatterhowaninfernoscarsthecountryside,itleaves!! fertile soil ripe for the future.*
 The Exalt ignores wound penalties, and may spend [[Willpower]] in place of health levels for the cost of Pyre of Legions’ [[Evocations]].
 She’s treated as having a −4 wound penalty for Unstoppable Heart-Stoking’s Incandescence’s discount.
 This Evocation can only be activated once per story.
 This may be reset by accomplishing a legendary social goal (Exalted, p.
 134).
 The [[Dawn]] Caste anima can’t reset this Evocation.

 ## Special activation rules